PySimpleGUI/PySimpleGUI/readme.md

     layout =  [[SG.In() ,SG.FileBrowse(file_types=(("Text Files", "*.txt"),))]]

   ***The ENTER key***
        The ENTER key is an important part of data entry for forms.
 There's a long  tradition of the enter key being used to quickly submit forms.
-PySimpleGUI implements this tying the ENTER key to the first button that closes or reads a form.
+PySimpleGUI implements this by tying the ENTER key to the first button that closes or reads a form.
 If there are more than 1 button on a form, the FIRST button that is of type Close Form or Read Form is used.
 First is determined by scanning the form, top to bottom and left to right.

-Keep this in mind when designing forms.
+---
 #### ProgressBar
 The `ProgressBar` element is used to build custom Progress Bar forms.
 It is HIGHLY recommended that you use the functions that provide a complete progress meter solution for you.
 Progress Meters are not easy to work with because the forms have to be non-blocking and they are tricky to debug.

-The "easiest" way to get progress meters into your code is to use the `EasyProgessMeter` API.
+The **easiest** way to get progress meters into your code is to use the `EasyProgessMeter` API.
 This consists of a pair of functions, `EasyProgessMeter` and `EasyProgressMeterCancel`.
 You can easily cancel any progress meter by calling it with the current value = max value.
 This will mark the meter as expired and close the window.
 You've already seen EasyProgressMeter calls presented earlier in this readme.

     SG.EasyProgressMeter('My Meter', i+1, 1000, 'Optional message')

+The return value for `EasyProgressMeter` is:
+`True` if meter updated correctly
+`False` if user clicked the Cancel button, closed the form, or vale reached the max value.
+**Customized Progress Bar**
-If you want a bit more customization of your meter, then you can go up 1 level and use the calls to `ProgressMeter` and `ProgressMeterUpdate`
+If you want a bit more customization of your meter, then you can go up 1 level and use the calls to `ProgressMeter` and `ProgressMeterUpdate`.
+These APIs behave like an object we're all used to.
+First you create the `ProgressMeter` object, then you call the `Update` method to update it.

 You setup the progress meter by calling

     my_meter = ProgressMeter(title,
     					     max_value,
     					     *args,
-    					     orientantion=None,
+    		d			     orientantion=None,
     					     bar_color=DEFAULT_PROGRESS_BAR_COLOR,
     					     button_color=None,
     					     size=DEFAULT_PROGRESS_BAR_SIZE,